renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## platformVersion

-Specify this string for Renovate to skip API checks and provide GitLab/Bitbucket server version directly.
+When you set a `platformVersion` string, Renovate skips a API call to GitLab/Bitbucket.
+Instead of fetching the version from the API, Renovate uses the version in the `platformVersion` string.

+Setting a `platformVersion` manually is handy when you:

-Particularly useful with GitLab's `CI_JOB_TOKEN` to authenticate Renovate or to reduce API calls.
+- use GitLab's `CI_JOB_TOKEN` to authenticate Renovate, or
+- want to reduce the number of API calls

-Read [platform details](modules/platform/gitlab/index.md) to learn why we need the server version on GitLab.
+Read [platform details](modules/platform/gitlab/index.md) to learn why Renovate must know the GitLab server version.

 <!-- prettier-ignore -->
 !!! note
-    Only valid within [platformOptions](configuration-options.md#platformoptions) object.
+    You must put the `platformVersion` config option in the [`platformOptions`](configuration-options.md#platformoptions) object.

 ## prCommitsPerRunLimit